St. John's, Wilmot Episcopal Church

 Church School is in St. Francis' Cottage

-St. John's is featured on page 5, in the current issue of the Episcopal New Yorker.
+St. John's Music Ministry is featured in the current issue of The Episcopal New Yorker.

 It's great to have you visit with us via our website.